ReneMalingre/Project-2-preparation/proposal.md

 As a business owner I want to be able to add custom information to the fact sheets so that I can ensure that the information is personalised to the client.

-As a business owner I want to authorised users to be able to create, edit and delete the fact sheets so that I can ensure that the information is up-to-date and relevant.
+As a business owner I want to allow authorised users to be able to create, edit and delete the fact sheets so that I can ensure that the information is up-to-date and relevant.

 As a business owner I want to create and edit the fact sheets using markdown syntax and convert it to html using an npm package (marked or markdown-it or markdown-js or markdown-to-html) so that I can ensure that the information is formatted correctly and is easy to read.